 How to Get There

 We bussed from Ica/Huacachina to Lima on Peru Bus for 40 soles.
 The trip took about 5.5 hours.
 There were screens in the back of all the seats, but there were only Spanish movies.

-We also took a bus from Lima to Trujillo, which took about 10 hours on Movil Bus.
+We also took a bus from Lima to Trujillo (we stayed in Huanchaco) which took about 10 hours on Movil Bus.
 That trip cost us 60 soles.
 There were USB chargers for each seat, but the wifi didn’t work and again the movies were in Spanish.
 You can check out our reviews on the bus companies, and others here.

 Where to Stay

 Flying Dog Hostel – This fun hostel is in a great location in Miraflores (the usual backpacker hub to stay!).
 We opted for a dorm room as we were travelling with our friend and rooms were pretty expensive in this area.
 It was 38 soles for a comfy six bed dorm.
 The common room was decked out with tvs, comfy couches, a foosball table and a nice view.
 The dorm price also included a nice breakfast from a cafe next door with eggs, toast, and juice/coffee.
 You can book a dorm bed online here.

 What to Do

 - Parque del Amor – This park is a great green space that runs along the cliffs on the oceanfront.
 It’s nice for a short walk, to check out the statues and some ocean views!

 - Rosa Nautica Pier – If you walk past the surfer stalls selling lessons along the boardwalk, you can get to Rosa Nautica Pier.
 You don’t have to go to the restaurant at the end, but getting out on the ocean is pretty cool!
 We had great views of the surfers, and saw lots of crabs and even a sea lion!